 Rescued in 2011.
 Jasper is SUPA lazy!
 Most days he can be found snoozing in a basket full of blankets or sprawled in the sun.
-Jasper’s nights are fairly routine.
-As soon as we head to bed, he can be found lying next to Brent trying to knead him, claws out of course!
-He will even try stick his claws in B’s face!
-When he tires of that he is unstoppable in his pursuits of finding ANY hand that is willing to pet him.
+His hobbies include pushing stuff off counters, trying to eat plastic, and hunting bugs.
+While he does enjoy those things, you can count on him to show up as soon as there are people around.
+He is unstoppable in his pursuits of finding ANY hand that is willing to pet him.
+He also has a tendency to force himself on people, we are working on that.
 And, yes, he is named after a sparkly vampire, don’t judge me (I loved vampires before it was cool to love vampires…).

 Fur Kid #2: DIESEL

 Rescued a few months later in 2011.
 Diesel is the equivalent of a sloth on Ambien….a local radio host here in Atlanta made the comment that he felt his English bulldog’s blood was half Prozac…must be Diesel’s twin.
 The only thing he gets excited about is food, marking his territory and making sure that NO other fur kid gets more attention than him! (*Note: Diesel left us in 2018.
 Never thought I would say it but, boy do I miss those snores…)

 Fur Kid #3: VOLTAIRE